dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 ```

 A compile-time error occurs if `void` or `dynamic` occurs as a non-inline
 superinterface of an inline class.
+A compile-time error occurs if a type
+parameter occurs as a superinterface of an inline class.

 Let _DV_ be an inline class declaration named `V` with representation type
 `R` and assume that the `implements` clause of _DV_ includes the non-inline